 Japan 2012 - First Cabin Hotel Karasuma Kyoto

-For my 2 night stay in Kyoto I checked into First Cabin Hotel Karasuma Kyoto - a new concept in hotel accommodation.
+For my 2 night stay in Kyoto, I checked into First Cabin Hotel Karasuma Kyoto - a new concept in hotel accommodation.
 Japan is famous for its capsule hotels, but this is more like a cross between a normal hotel and a capsule hotel.
-Instead of a room you get a cabin.
+Instead of a room, you get a cabin.
 The size of the cabin is around 2m by 2m.
 There is enough room for a single bed and space at the side for access.
 I like the fact that you can keep the luggage in the cabin, and they have even thoughtfully provided lockable drawers under the bed for your valuables.

 Bathroom facilities are shared - and there are a generous number of showers and toilets for the guests.
 There is even a self-service laundry, and a small pantry area where you can buy food and drinks from vending machines.
 They have thought of everything!

 I like the cabin hotel concept.
-It is great for solo travelers, or businessmen who have missed the last train home and don't want to sleep in a coffin.
+It is great for solo travelers or businessmen who have missed the last train home and don't want to sleep in a coffin.
 There are male and female cabins on separate floors, with dedicated lifts for total privacy.

 The rate is around USD50 per night.
 Not cheap by Malaysian standards, but a bargain in Japan.
-They even through in a simple breakfast for the price.
+They even threw in a simple breakfast for the price.
 I highly recommend this hotel if you are traveling alone.